THE DODECALITH - a unique and distinctive monument of impressive giant stone sculptures accompanied by music matched to the season. A MUST-SEE!

 On the summit

 The Dodecalith is located on the crest of the “Lolland Alps" with a view of the Glentehøj burial chamber and other burial mounds from the Bronze Age.
-Near the small fishing village of Kragenæs, known for its harbour and family-friendly campsite.
+It is close to the small fishing village of Kragenæs, known for its harbour and family-friendly campsite.
 From the village, walk along the so-called “Hjertesti” in the forest and into the open fields beyond, where the Dodecalith and the most beautiful view of the archipelago await.

 Parking is available at Kragenæs Harbour.
 Disabled parking bays can be found at Glentehøjvej.